wangyiqiu/dbscan-python/README.md

 This repository contains the fastest Python package for DBSCAN in the Euclidean distance metric.
 The code automatically uses all available POSIX threads to speedup DBSCAN clustering.
 It stems from a paper presented in SIGMOD'20: [Theoretically Efficient and Practical Parallel DBSCAN](https://arxiv.org/abs/1912.06255).

-Our software is faster than all state-of-the-art DBSCAN packages, and provides additional speedup via multi-threading.
+Our Python package on 1 thread is on par with all serial state-of-the-art DBSCAN packages, and provides additional speedup via multi-threading.
 Below, we show a simple benchmark comparing our code with the DBSCAN implementation of Sklearn, tested on a 4-core computer, and a visualization of the clustering result.
 The time saved will be more significant on a larger data set and a machine with more cores.

 <p float="left">
 <img src="https://github.com/wangyiqiu/dbscan-python/blob/master/compare.png" alt="timing" width="300"/>